nicocardiel/cleanest/docs/using_the_program.rst

 - ``[1] Min+``, ``[2] Min-``, ``[3] Max+``, ``[4]Max-``: change background and
-  foreground by steps (in this case, the step is ``100.000000``, but this number can be modified by pressing the corresponding button).
+  foreground by steps (in this case, the step is ``100.000000``, but this number can be modified by pressing the corresponding button)

 - ``Aux.[f]rame``: if auxiliary frames have been loaded, this button allows to blink the different images (after pressing this button, the user must